-A third intriguing finding of Farquharson (2012) is about the very first appearance of Jamaican Patois in the late 1600’s and its connections with the Sranan language from Surinam and the Bajan one from Barbados, both of them earlier plantation colonies than Jamaica.
-I’ll just provide some quotes from the thesis as well as a fascinating chart comparing the naming of days in all three languages (likely based on a proto-Akan system?).
-It all hints at some remarkable founding effects, disproportionate to the initial numbers of the first “charter” generations of Jamaican slaves being transferred from both Barbados and Surinam.
+A third intriguing finding of Farquharson (2012) deals with the very first appearance of Jamaican Patois in the late 1600’s and its connections with the Sranan language from Surinam and the Bajan one from Barbados.
+Both Surinam and Barbados being earlier plantation colonies than Jamaica.
+I will just provide some quotes from the thesis as well as a fascinating chart comparing the naming of days in all three languages (likely based on a proto-Akan system?).
+It all hints at some remarkable founding effects.
+Disproportionate to the initial numbers of the first “charter” generations of Jamaican slaves being transferred from both Barbados and Surinam.

 – Farquharson, J.T.
 (2012).
 “The African Lexis in Jamaican: Its Linguistic and Sociohistorical Significance”, thesis. (link to online PDF file)